brettstack/halfstack-site/content/posts/continuous-deployment-for-websites-on-aws-amplify-with-serverless-framework/index.md

 In November 2018 AWS launched <a href="https://aws.amazon.com/amplify/console/" target="_blank">AWS Amplify Console</a>, a service that provides "Hosting for fullstack serverless web apps with continuous deployment".
 The naming is a little confusing because a) it's hard to distinguish from <a href="https://aws-amplify.github.io/" target="_blank">AWS Amplify Framework</a>, and b) it's not *just* a console.

 Prior to Amplify Console, I'd write the 100+ lines of YAML needed to set up a static website with <a href="https://aws.amazon.com/s3/" target="_blank">S3</a>, <a href="https://aws.amazon.com/cloudfront/" target="_blank">CloudFront</a>, and <a href="https://aws.amazon.com/route53/" target="_blank">Route53</a>.
-Now I'm able to achieve that same setup on top of the other great features of Amplify Console in less than 40 LOC.
+Now I'm able to achieve that same setup on top of the other great features of Amplify Console (continuous deployments and PR previews!) in less than 40 LOC.

 ```yaml
 service: my-website